 A new button is added at the top of the Dashboard page with the dashboard name specified.

-3. Click the newly added button to display the new dashboard.
+5. Click the newly added button to display and work with the new dashboard.

-The Dashboard Configuration tool in the tools panel launches the Dashboard Configuration dialog box.
+The Manage Dashboards tool launches the Manage Dashboards dialog box.

-The table below describes the various functions available in the Dashboard Configuration dialog box.
+The table below describes the various functions available in the Manage Dashboards dialog box.
 Expand each section by clicking each task in the table.

 I want to... |